telent/nixwrt/README.md

     $ make defalutroute # or the basename of any other file in examples/

-This should create a file `defalutroute/phramware.bin` which you need to copy to your TFTP server
+This should create a file `defalutroute/firmware.bin` which you need to copy to your TFTP server

 ## Running it from RAM

-The `phramware` image you just built is configured to run from RAM without needing to write to the router flash memory.
+The image you just built is configured to run from RAM without needing to write to the router flash memory.
 This is great when you're testing things and don't want to keep erasing the flash (because it takes a long time and because it has limited write